The Inpui (Kabui)Naga

 Agriculture remains the main occupation of the Inpuis.
 The geographical (topographical) landscape is not favorable for large-scale farming.
 Slash and burn or jhum cultivation continues to be the mainstay agricultural practice.
 The wet paddy field mode of cultivation is also practiced in the nearby river basins.
 Farmers are sometimes adventurous but to a large extent precarious of introducing new techniques as it involves risks.
 But the success of another can be an easy route for another to emulate the same.
 Until recently agro-business and other activities have started.

-The constructing of a jeepable road to the field or farm through governmental schemes and projects has contributed to this new enthusiasm but the opening up of new road and making in route to every nook and corner of the land can have a devastating effect as the soil is vulnerable to landslide, mudslide, and other man-made disasters.
+The constructing of a jeepable road to the field or farm through governmental schemes and projects has contributed to this new enthusiasm but the opening up of new roads and making routes to every nook and corner of the land can have a devastating effect as the soil is vulnerable to landslide, mudslide, and other man-made disasters.
 The agro-business can be an easy source of livelihood now but can have a long-term effect on the environment and so has to be practiced with certain precautions.
 Sustainable use of natural resources has to be inculcated.
-As the land resource is limited, the cut off for new road will limit the area of cultivable land, which in the long run will affect the economic life of the people.
+As the land resource is limited, the cut-off for new roads will limit the area of cultivable land, which in the long run will affect the economic life of the people.

-And the construction of ADB sponsored highway which passes through Waphong (Inthan), Ijeirong (Tuilimon), Puichi (Oktan) and Bakuwa will bring about both challenges and opportunities; opportunities such as employment, easy access to market and transportation of goods and challenges such as landslide and mudslide which will affect the land, noise pollution, and air pollution will also increase and it will also bring migrants from different areas and not forgetting conflict that can arise while competing for land and its resources between villages and intra-village.
+The construction of ADB sponsored highway that passes through Waphong (Inthan), Ijeirong (Tuilimon), Puichi (Oktan), and Bakuwa will bring about both challenges and opportunities; opportunities such as employment, easy access to market and transportation of goods and challenges such as landslide and mudslide which will affect the land, noise pollution, and air pollution will also increase and it will also bring migrants from different areas and not forgetting conflict that can arise while competing for land and its resources between villages and intra-village.

 Much care needs to be taken in order to protect and conserve the rich biodiversity in the area and should not be allowed to destroy in the name of development.
 The need to preserve land resources, forests, trees, and other natural resources is paramount in today’s fast-changing world.
 Short term monetary benefits should not blind the long-term effect which in retrospect can destruct not only our culture but the fabric of our society itself.